kognifai/Galore/SDK-documentation/Pipeline Operations.md

-So based on the above, one can see that the output sample set set can have a number of channels that depends on the number of input channels and the number of groups per channel.
+So based on the above, one can see that the output sample set can have a number of channels that depends on the number of input channels and the number of groups per channel.

-For example, for a  sampleset with 2 channels, the following tql command:
+For example, for a  sample set with 2 channels, the following tql command:

 ````
 input ~sampleset |> groupdata 2 4
 ````

-Produces an output sampleset of 2x2 + 2x4 = 12 channels
+Produces an output sample set of 2x2 + 2x4 = 12 channels

 In the example above, **#grp_n** represent the number of subdivision in group n.